 If anything, the Supreme Court undervalued video games’ artistic importance.
 In recent decades, video games have developed into a highly nuanced art form with storytelling as powerful and compelling as cinema was in the last century.

 For instance, the 2018 indie platforming game Celeste grappled with themes involving depression and self-doubt in a masterful fashion.
 Games such as the Bioshock series have also engaged with complex political and social issues; these games envision dystopian societies based on objectivism and socialism.
 They challenge players to think more deeply and imaginatively about the world we live in.

 True, many video games are violent.
 Some use violence to illustrate larger themes; other games allow you to just blow things up.
 In other words, video games exhibit the same artistic variety that one finds browsing Netflix.

 In its 2011 Brown decision, the Supreme Court struck down a California law prohibiting the sale of violent video games to minors.
 The court found that studies showing a link between violence and video games were methodologically flawed and unpersuasive.
 The court explained that the government does not have “a free-floating power to restrict the ideas to which children may be exposed.”

 If that’s true for children, it’s even more so for adults.

+While it’s understandable why people would ask the question “should violent video games be banned?”
+The answer requires more nuance.
 We don’t assume that R-rated movies, paintball, or UFC are making people more violent.
 Stereotyping millions of Americans—and violating a Constitutional right—because of the vile actions of a deranged killer is wrong and distracts us from real solutions to a very serious problem.